spacetelescope/stpipe/docs/source/model_library.rst

 .. code-block:: pycon

    >>> with library:
-   ...    for model in library:
-   ...        # do stuff with the model...
+   ...    for model in library:  # implicitly calls borrow() ...        # do stuff with the model...
    ...        library.shelve(model)